Best things to do in Thailand

 Khao Sok is one of Thailand’s premier national parks, where travellers can encounter wild elephants, Malayan sun bears, gibbons, tigers, leopards and countless other creatures.
 Exploring the natural splendour of Khao Sok by boat is one of the most popular ways to soak in the sights.

-Insider tip: While it’s possible to visit the national park on a day trip from Phuket and surrounds, an overnight tour will provide a more immersive adventure.
-But ensure you’re packed for the task (and put plenty of insect repellant!).
+Insider tip: While it’s possible to visit the national park on a full day trip from Phuket or Surat Thani, an overnight tour will provide a more immersive adventure.
+The day trip can involve either taking a bus or minivan to the national park, a scenic tour on the river to view the floating bungalows, and you’ll hopefully spot some of the aforementioned wildlife!
+If you’re planning to stay overnight or even for a couple of days, you can book a river bunglaow or stay in the local town of Ensure you’re packed for the task (and put on plenty of insect repellant!).

 7. Salute the sun in Koh Phangan